Optimization of Integer-Forcing Precoding for Multi-User MIMO Downlink

 \section{Simulation Results}

 In this section we show the average sum-rate performance of the proposed method.
 In our simulations, the sum rates were obtained through $10000$ channel realizations.
 In each realization, the channel coefficients were randomly obtained considering a circularly symmetric complex Gaussian distribution with zero mean and unit variance.

-In each simulation we compare our proposed RDIF design to the traditional linear precoding methods, namely, ZF and RZF.
-We also compare to the RDIF approach mentioned in Section~\ref{sec:problem-statement}, where we fix $\bD= \bI$ and apply the LLL algorithm to find $\bA$.
-This method will be denoted by ``$\bD = \bI$''.
+In each simulation, we compare our proposed RDIF design to sum capacity \cite{Tse.2005:FundamentalsWirelessCommunication} and to the conventional linear precoding methods, namely, ZF and RZF.
+We also compare to the RDIF approach mentioned in Section~\ref{sec:fixed_D}, where we fix $\bD= \bI$ and apply the LLL algorithm to find $\bA$.
+This method is denoted by ``$\bD = \bI$''.

 For our proposed method, we compare two heuristics.
-Specifically, we compare the heuristic where $N_p=1$ or $2$ random permutations are chosen, which is denoted by ``Random-$N_p$'', with a heuristic inspired by \cite{Xu.2012:ParallelCholeskybasedreduction}, where the permutation sorts the diagonal elements of $\bM$ in descending order, which is denoted by ``\mbox{$\bM\!\downarrow$}''.
-Finally, we combine this approach with simply choosing $\bP=\bI$ (taking the best of both), which is denoted by ``\mbox{$\bM\!\downarrow$}, \mbox{$\bP=\bI$}''.
-Note that taking $\bP=\bI$ is statistically equivalent to using a single random permutation.
+Specifically, we compare the heuristic where a random permutation is chosen, which is denoted by ``Random'', with a heuristic inspired by \cite{Xu.2012:ParallelCholeskybasedreduction}, where the permutation sorts the diagonal elements of $\bM$ in descending order, which is denoted by ``\mbox{$\bM\!\downarrow$}''.